I've been spending A LOT of time on YouTube lately

 This should go without saying – but I'll say it anyway… I realize there are a TON of other great YouTube Channels I haven't mentioned here… but I'm just one guy, and I can only pay attention to a small handful of YouTubers at a time.

 This is where YOU come in.
-If you know of any great YouTube Channels that I (and the rest of the REtipster audience) should check out, let us know about them in the comments below!
+If you know of any great YouTube Channels that I (and the rest of the REtipster audience) should check out, let us know in the forum!